Restaurant Stocks and the Rise of Food Halls

 Why Are Food Halls Growing Faster Than Traditional Restaurants?

 Food halls have exploded in popularity over the last decade.
-They offer a mix of local vendors, small kitchens, and flexible leases.
+They offer a mix of local vendors, small kitchens, kitchen automation potential, and flexible leases.
 This model reduces risk for operators and gives customers more variety.
 It also creates a built‑in audience for new brands.

 One reason for the growth is simple: people want experiences.
 A food hall feels like a community space.
 It blends dining, events, and local culture.
 This makes it more appealing than a single restaurant concept.
 Another reason is cost.
 Opening a full restaurant can be expensive.
 A food hall stall can cost a fraction of that.